Approximate Gram-Matrix Interpolation for Wideband Massive MU-MIMO Systems: Approximation Error Analysis

 We note that the condition $d_k<W/(3L)$ is not sharp; \fref{app:1orderbound} outlines the details on how it can be sharpened.
 Furthermore, given that $d_k$ is significantly larger than $W/(3L)$, we can construct situations for which \zeroth order interpolation \emph{outperforms} \first order interpolation.
 Note that for $L=1$, the FD channel is flat (i.e., $\bG_\omega$ is constant for all $\omega$) and hence, \first and \zeroth order interpolation have the same MSE.

-In summary, we see that for both approximate interpolation methods, we can lower the MSE by increasing the number of BS antennas $B$ \revision{assuming that the channel estimation error~$\varepsilon_\text{CSI}$ decreases with respect to $B$.} \revision{In the large-antenna limit $B\to\infty$ with perfect CSI and no BS-antenna correlation, the MSE vanishes, which is an immediate consequence of channel hardening in massive MU-MIMO systems~\cite{larsson14-02a}.} Furthermore, \first order interpolation generally outperforms \zeroth order interpolation for a sufficiently small minimum spacing between adjacent base points, i.e., for $d_k\leq W/(3L)$.
+In summary, we observe that for both approximate interpolation methods, the MSE can be lowered by increasing the number of BS antennas $B$ \revision{assuming that the channel estimation error~$\varepsilon_\text{CSI}$ decreases with $B$.} \revision{In the large-antenna limit $B\to\infty$ with perfect CSI and no BS-antenna correlation, the MSE vanishes, which is an immediate consequence of channel hardening in massive MU-MIMO systems~\cite{LETM2014}.} Furthermore, \first order interpolation generally outperforms \zeroth order interpolation for a sufficiently small minimum spacing between adjacent base points, i.e., for $d_k\leq W/(3L)$.